linode/docs/docs/guides/databases/postgresql/securely-manage-remote-postgresql-servers-with-pgadmin-on-macos-x/index.md

    - **Tinnel port**: `22` .
 This is the default SSH port.
    - **Username**: Your SSH username for the Linode instance.
    - **Authentication**: Choose `Identity file` if you are using an SSH key, or `Password` for password-based authentication.
-   - **Identity file**: If you are using an SSH key, browse and select the private key file.
+   - **Identity file**: If you are using an SSH key, provide the location of the private key file.
    - **Password**: If you are using password-based authentication, enter your SSH password.
 6. Click **Save** to create the server connection.